 On a crisp, clear December night shortly before Christmas 2008, I walked up the stairs from the underground parkway on Lower Wacker Drive in beautiful, downtown Chicago.
 I was home on block leave from AIT (Advanced Individual Training) at Fort Huachuca, AZ.
 The purpose of my visit to downtown Chicago that night was to meet with a friend from Israel who had been at a small, pro-Israel rally in front of the embassy.
 There was turmoil in the Middle East, as usual, and Israeli Defense Forces had just launched a series of operations against Hamas called “Operation Cast Lead.”
 My friend and about 20 other supporters went to the embassy to show their solidarity with Eretz Israel.
 I went to join them.

 However, what I saw when I emerged from the parking garage was anything but pro Israel.
 I had arrived late due to traffic, and by the time I got to street level there were thousands of Palestinian Arab protesters on the street, yelling and chanting pro Hamas slogans, whilst decrying Israel, and cursing then president George W. Bush.
 This rally was obviously professionally organized as protestors marched with ready-made signs and thousands of Palestinian flags of various shapes and sizes.
-Teenage Arab girls dressed in fashionable hijabs and designer jeans held sparkly I-phones with dainty, pink tassels, all-the-while chanting slogans that were grotesquely antithetical to their otherwise harmless appearance.
+Teenage Arab girls dressed in fashionable hijabs and designer jeans held sparkly I-phones with dainty, pink tassels, all-the-while chanting slogans that were grotesquely antithetical to their otherwise innocent appearance.

 Scientism and Social Justice: Modernity and Post-Modernity at War